purduesigbots/BLRS-Wiki/software/competition-specific/operator-control.md

 # Operator Control

 The **operator control** phase is the second half of a VEX Robotics Challenge match, where human drivers take control using a [VEX Joystick](../../vex-electronics/vex-electronics/vex-joystick.md).
-In high school, this phase lasts for the lion's share of the game (two minutes), but in VEX U, this mode is shortened to 60 seconds.
+In high school, this phase lasts for the lion's share of the game (1 minute and 45 seconds of the 2 minute match), but in VEX U, this mode is shortened to 1 minute and 15 seconds.
 Some rules of the game may change during this period, in an effort to encourage new strategies or place a bonus on scoring during the Autonomous Period.

 ## Dynamics